 Day 1 - Amman Ahlan wa sahlan!
 Welcome to Jordan’s capital, Amman – cosmopolitan and contemporary, yet steeped in biblical history.
 Your adventure begins with an important welcome meeting at 6 pm this evening.
 As you don’t spend too much time here, it's worth arriving a day or two early to explore the sights.
 If you do have time, be sure to head to the citadel, taking in its amazing sweeping views of Amman.
 The Jordan Museum (home to the Dead Sea Scrolls) and the Roman Theatre are both well worth visiting.
 After your meeting, head out with your new-found travel pals, and perhaps pick up a coffee from one of the cafes and partner it with an ara’yes – a local-style toastie filled with spiced meat.

-Day 4 - Petra This morning you'll leave your desert camp, taking 4WDs to the main entrance, which is opposite the Seven Pillars of Wisdom – the mountain named after Lawrence of Arabia’s book.
+Day 4 - Petra This morning you'll leave your desert camp, taking 4WDs to the main entrance of Petra, which is opposite the Seven Pillars of Wisdom – the mountain named after Lawrence of Arabia’s book.
 The visitor's centre here is also a great spot to buy some jewellery and handicrafts, mostly made by a women's co-operative aimed at supporting local industries.
 Continue your journey to the fabled city of Petra by private vehicle (approximately 2 hours).
-The site remained unknown to the Western world until 1812, when it was discovered by Johann Ludwig Burckhardt – a Swiss explorer.
-In 1985, Petra was designated a World Heritage-listed site.
-Once arrived, spend the afternoon on a guided tour of Petra.
+The site remained unknown to the wider world until 1812 when it was visited by Johann Ludwig Burckhardt – a Swiss explorer.
+In 1985, Petra was designated a UNESCO World Heritage-listed site.
+Spend the afternoon on a guided tour of Petra.
 Squeeze through a mile-long narrow path, known as the Siq, through huge towers of rock and get your first glimpse of the iconic Treasury complex.
-It’s amazing to think that this enormous, intricate building entrance was hand carved out of the rock.
+It’s amazing to think that this enormous, intricate building entrance was hand-carved out of the rock.

 Day 5 - Petra Enjoy a free day of self-discovery as you explore Petra on your own.
 The site is surprisingly big, and so it is up to you to choose your own route around the complex.
 You could explore the old Roman road, other smaller temples and several old tombs, as well as the rock-hewn amphitheatre.
 For those who are feeling a bit more active, there's the challenging but highly rewarding 1-hour walk up the steps to the secluded yet stunning Monastery.